smithy-lang/smithy/docs/source/spec/language-specification.rst

 .. code-block:: json

     {
-        "smithy": "0.4.0",
+        "smithy": "0.5.0",
-        "smithy.example": {
         "shapes": {
-                "MyString": {
+            "smithy.example#MyString": {
                 "type": "string",
+                "traits": {
-                    "documentation": "This is documentation about a shape.\n\n- This is a list\n- More of the list."
+                    "smithy.api#documentation": "This is documentation about a shape.\n\n- This is a list\n- More of the list."
+                }
             },
-                "myTrait": {
+            "smithy.example#myTrait": {
-                    "trait": {},
                 "type": "structure",
+                "traits": {
+                    "smithy.api#trait": {},
-                    "documentation": "This is documentation about a trait definition.\n  More docs here."
+                    "smithy.api#documentation": "This is documentation about a trait definition.\n  More docs here."
                 }
             }
         }